 How to explain your qualifications to employers

-UK qualifications are almost always comparable to their Germany counterparts, and will therefore be recognised by employers.
-However, professionals of regulated professions, such as doctors and lawyers, will need their qualifications recognised in Germany before they can begin work.
+UK qualifications are almost always comparable to their German counterparts, and will therefore be recognised by employers.
+However, professionals of one of Germany's 60 plus regulated professions, such as doctors and lawyers, will need their qualifications recognised in Germany before they can begin work.